Florida Dewatering Products and Practices

 Dewatering Bags for Stormwater Filtration and Dredging

-Dewatering and stormwater filtration are big industry topics that are important in Florida.
+Florida dewatering and stormwater filtration are big industry topics that are important in Southern US.
 The highest point in the state is only 345 feet above sea level, which doesn't leave much room for excess stormwater and other runoff.
 Florida is also home to a number of vulnerable and at-risk ecosystems, prompting local and state officials to enact regulations governing waterways, stormwater, and water pollution.

 From our offices in Sebastian on Florida's east coast, GEI Works understands the concerns and challenges facing dewatering companies in Florida.
-We offer dewatering bags, socks, and tubes to construction companies and dewatering contractors in Florida for dredging and stormwater filtration.
+We offer dewatering bags and socks to construction companies and dewatering contractors in Florida for dredging and stormwater filtration.
 Our products have been purchased and used in Florida dewatering projects all across the state.
 A few of those Florida cities include:

 GEI Works Dewatering Products